golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 In the Quickstart, the js script is in an external file.
 In this tutorial we will keep both HTML and js script in the same file.

-{% alert level="info" %}

-This tutorial has been designed to work with the following environments:

-- OS X, Ubuntu or Windows
-- Chrome

-{% /alert %}

 ## Prerequisites

 Before proceeding, you'll need to install and launch the Yagna service, version 0.13.0 or later.
 Note that this version is available as a **release candidate**.
 Installation instructions can be found through the manual Yagna installation guide available [here](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors).